elastest/elastest.io-docs/docs/jenkins/index.md

 </div>
 <p></p>

-*   To continue, you have to open the **Available** tab and seatch elastest.
+*   To continue, you have to open the **Available** tab and search elastest.
 The ElasTest plugin will display and you will can check the box and click the Install plugin button.

 <p></p>